osixia/container-baseimage/README.md

 [![](https://badge.imagelayers.io/osixia/light-baseimage:latest.svg)](https://imagelayers.io/?images=osixia/light-baseimage:latest 'Get your own badge on imagelayers.io') | Latest release: 0.2.1 -  [Changelog](CHANGELOG.md)
  | [Docker Hub](https://hub.docker.com/r/osixia/light-baseimage/)

 A Debian based docker image to help you build reliable image quickly.
-This image provide a simple opinionated solution to build multiple or single process image with minimum of layers and an optimised build.
+This image provide a simple opinionated solution to build multiple or single process image with minimum of layers and an optimized build.

 The aims of this image is to be used as a base for your own Docker images.
 It's base on the awesome work of: [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker)